gaearon/overreacted.io/README.md

 You can translate any article on the website into your language!

-**For a full example, see [this PR](https://github.com/gaearon/overreacted.io/pull/135/files) translating a post.**
+Add a Markdown file with the translation to the corresponding article folder.
+For example `index.fr.md` in `src/pages/optimized-for-change/`

-Don't forget to add your language code to the `langs` header in the Markdown file (both original and translated versions).
-If you're the first one to translate a post to your language, you'll also need to add it to to the list in `src/utils/i18n.js`.
+If you're the first one to translate a post to your language, you'll need to add it to to the list in `src/utils/i18n.js`.